 If you have diabetes, talk with your doctor before taking D-mannose.
 It makes sense to be cautious since D-mannose is a form of sugar.
 Your doctor might want to monitor your blood sugar levels more closely if you take D-mannose.

-Talk with your doctor if you have an active UTI.
-Although D-mannose might help treat a UTI for some people, it’s important to follow proven methods of treatment to prevent the development of a more serious infection.
+Talk with your doctor about appropriate treatment options if you have an active UTI.
+Although D-mannose might help treat a UTI for some people, it’s important to follow medically proven methods of treatment to prevent the development of a more serious infection.